 -

 Real dollars (also called constant dollars).
-Expressed in the purchasing power of a reference year (commonly today).
+Expressed in the purchasing power of a reference year, commonly today.
 Inflation has been stripped out; the amount represents what the cash flow is “really” worth in today’s terms.

 Conversion: if is an actual-dollar amount in year and is the average inflation rate over the period, the equivalent real-dollar amount referenced to year 0 is

-Important rule for analysis: match real with real and actual with actual.
-Real cash flows should be discounted at the real MARR; actual cash flows at the actual MARR.
-Mixing the two (real cash flows discounted at actual MARR, for example) double-counts inflation and gives a wrong PW.
+The rule: match real with real and actual with actual.
+Real cash flows get discounted at the real MARR, actual cash flows at the actual MARR.
+Mixing the two (real cash flows discounted at actual MARR, say) double-counts inflation and gives a wrong PW.

 The two equivalent calculations: